-Castles tend to fascinate travelers’ minds, bringing romantic visions of royalty, or, in some cases, fairy tales.
+Castles tend to fascinate travelers’ minds, bringing romantic visions of medieval royalty, or, in some cases, fairy tales.
+It is a type of fortified structure built during the middle ages predominantly by the nobility or royalty and by military orders.
 Throughout Europe, there are dozens of castles that capture people’s imaginations.

-Below, you’ll find ten of the most well-known castles in countries around Europe.
+Below, you’ll find the most well-known castles in countries around Europe:

 Castle Neuschwanstein, Bavaria, Germany

 Often called the Cinderella Castle because of its inspiration of Cinderella’s Castle in Walt Disney’s Magic Kingdom, the Castle Neuschwanstein has stood far longer than that which it inspired.
 King Ludwig II began building the castle that he would eventually retreat into, in 1869.
 After his death, the castle opened to the public in 1886, and now more than 1,300,000 people enter the castle each year.

 In the Rucar-Bran Pass, between two mountain ranges, sits Bran Castle, in Romania.
 This famous castle was first mentioned in letters from a Hungarian named Ludovic I D'Anjou, in 1377, and over the centuries it has slipped from one owner to the next.
 Bran Castle is most famous for its representation in Bram Stoker’s “Dracula.”
 Bran Castle’s narrow passageways, nooks and secret chambers are said to be the perfect places to hide a vampire away.
 According to the Brasov Travel Guide, Vlad Tepes, the figure who inspired Stoker’s novel, took up residence in Bran Castle for a few weeks during his lifetime.